NikiforSokolov/debootcamp-chessapi/readme.md

 **Prerequisites**:
 1. You need to have postresql v14 installed on your machine.
 It should have `postgres` db with a password `postgres`.
-2. You need to have conda environment activated to satisfy DE Bootcamp requirements from the first module.
+2. You need to satisfy requirements specified in the `app/requirements.txt`.

 **Steps**:
 1. You can run the pipeline by executing `python -m pipelines.Chess` command in your terminal